Bisto: Advertising

-The Bisto Kids were also part of more elaborate advertising campaigns in later years.
-The Bisto Kids have not been included in Bisto advertising since 1996.

-Many Bisto adverts shown on television through the years on British and Irish television are available on websites such as YouTube, Dailymotion, Classic TV Adverts, Retro TV Adverts, History of Advertising Trust, Vimeo and TV Ark.
+The Bisto Kids were part of more elaborate advertising campaigns in later years.
+The Bisto Kids have not been featured in Bisto advertising since 1996.
+Many Bisto adverts shown on television through the years on British and Irish television are available on websites including YouTube, Dailymotion, Classic TV Adverts, Retro TV Adverts, History of Advertising Trust, Vimeo, and TV Ark.

 1930s

-In Birmingham in the 1930s a competition was held to choose a name for the two Bisto twin characters, a boy and a girl smelling Bisto's gravy.
+In Birmingham in the 1930s a competition was held to choose a name for the two Bisto twin characters, a boy and a girl who smell Bisto's gravy.
 The competition was won by Mr and Mrs Simmonds, who named the twins after themselves, calling them Bill and Maree.

 1950s

 During the 1950s "Bisto For All Meat Dishes" was one of their first television advertisements.

 1960s

 Adverts during the 1960s included "Pass The Gravy Pass The Bisto" and "Does Cooking Proud".
 At the end of the decade television adverts changed from monochrome to colour.
 Bobby Moore featured in the first colour advert for Bisto gravy in 1969.